RayYepiz/Profile/README.md

-# This is my first website that shows a little about myself and some contact info.
+# This is my first basic HTML website that shows a little about myself and some contact info.